Fujifilm cameras can shoot stills and video and automatically upload them directly into your Frame.io C2C Project.

 Troubleshooting

-Connect and/or Disconnect is greyed out or I can't connect to a network.
+Connect and/or Disconnect is greyed out or I can't connect to a network

-My files are taking a long time to upload.
+My files are taking a long time to upload

 If you have limited bandwidth, try using the Select File Type option in the Frame.io Camera to Cloud menu.
-For example, if you're shooting stills, you can turn off RAW
+For example, if you're shooting stills, you can turn off RAW and upload only the smaller JPG files.

 You can also use the Select Image and Transfer option under Upload Setting to select the specific individual files you want to upload.